-Chris Fabry is the host of Chris Fabry Live, two hours of spiritual encouragement from his backyard radio fence.
+Chris Fabry is the host of Chris Fabry Live, one hour of spiritual encouragement from his backyard radio fence.
 The program challenges listeners to think biblically about their spiritual journeys.
 Chris is also the author of the Christy Award-winning novel Dogwood, June Bug, ECPA Christian Book Award-winner (Fiction) Almost Heaven, Not in the Heart and Borders of the Heart.
 He and his family live near Tucson, Ariz.

 Chris Fabry Live is designed to build up the spiritual immune system of the Christian man and woman.
 As you walk through the journey of faith called the Christian life, you meet new people, learn new things, laugh, cry and, most importantly, grow in your understanding of God.
 With his sense of humor, sense of people and no sense of direction, host Chris Fabry treks that journey with you each weekday.
 Current events and issues, caller interaction, special guests and a few surprises all complement each other on this program.
 Chris Fabry Live challenges and encourages listeners in their journeys of faith.